codecrafters-io/build-your-own-grep/stage_descriptions/filesearch-04-yx6.md

 The behavior is similar to searching multiple files:

 - All matching lines are printed to stdout with filepath prefixes.
-- Exit with code `0` if any matching lines were found across all files.
+- The program exits with code `0` if any matching lines were found across all files.
-- Exit with code `1` if no matching lines were found in any file.
+- The program exits with code `1` if no matching lines were found in any file.

 ### Tests